 Before joining BRG, Mr. Applbaum headed the investigations practices at two global consulting firms and served for one of the firms as regional counsel in its headquarters in New York.
 From 1990 to 1999, he was a federal prosecutor in the U.S. Attorney’s Office for the Southern District of New York, where he led sensitive and high-profile law enforcement investigations of international money laundering, securities fraud, bank fraud, mail fraud, wire fraud, racketeering, extortion, organized crime, drug trafficking, gambling, identity theft and credit card fraud, immigration fraud, and corruption.
 His investigative work in two separate organized crime prosecutions earned him the Department of Justice Director’s Award for Superior Performance and the Attorney General’s Award for Distinguished Service.
 During his tenure in the Southern District, Mr. Applbaum served as deputy chief of the Criminal Division and as chief of the General Crimes Unit.
-In addition, he was appointed as the office’s International Affairs coordinator in charge of all requests for international legal assistance from foreign governments.
+In addition, he was appointed as the Southern District’s International Affairs coordinator in charge of all requests for international legal assistance from foreign governments.

 Mr. Applbaum began his career as a law clerk to the Honorable Lowell A. Reed, Jr., U.S. District Judge in the Eastern District of Pennsylvania.
 While in Philadelphia, Mr. Applbaum taught as an adjunct professor of law at Temple University School of Law.

 Mr. Applbaum was the managing editor of the Law Review and published his Law Review Note at the Benjamin N. Cardozo School of Law.
 He is a member of the New York and New Jersey Bars and is a member of the Federal Bar Council, American Bar Association, and New York City Bar Association.
 Mr. Applbaum serves on the Board of Directors of the City Bar Fund.